These fluffy cinnamon kissed Pumpkin Zucchini Muffins are tender, flavorful, and totally delicious!

 They’re packed with pumpkin flavor and swirled with what my daughter and I like to call “zucchini sprinkles.”

-Legit all I have to do is call the bright green grated zucchini squash sprinkles and this kid is shoveling them in her face without a second thought.
+Legit all I have to do is call the bright green finely grated zucchini squash sprinkles and this kid is shoveling them in her face without a second thought.

 I am totally employing this renaming technique next time I grate zucchini into our spaghetti sauce for pasta night!